madsbuch/blog/_posts/2015-12-29-100-days-of-fibonacci-overview.md

 * Look at many languages.

-But first of all, it is intended to just be a little side project for killing a bit of time.
+But first of all, it is intended to just be a little side project for me too explore the world of communication.

 # Languages
 This is the list on my current progress and a little elaboration on